chalatz/tours/pages/info/reviews-comments-content.md

     \"Nicholas Rhodes Private Tours\" did not disappoint.
 We had a wonderful day in beautiful Rhodes.
 Dora was so much fun!
 Her knowledge on the history of Rhodes is incredible.
 We couldn’t ask for a better driver than Jacob.  <br> Thanks to you, Dora and Jacob our day in Rhodes was really special.
-Sincerely, Susan suemendes423@gmail.com\n\nNicholas!
+Sincerely, Susan (Sept 24th) suemendes423@gmail.com\n\nNicholas!
 I must tell you that our time was fabulous and everyone enjoyed it.
 Michael did a great job of driving us, describing everything, answering all of our questions and even taking some group pictures of us together.
     It was a pleasure to meet him.
 Please convey our best wishes to him for a job well done.
 If we ever return or know of any friends or family visiting Rhodes, please know you will get the highest of recommendations!
-Thank you again for your help in arranging the tour, making it easy for us and helping us have a most memorable time in Rhodes. <br>\nRegards,
-    \ Mark and Jamie, Miles and Lisa (Sept 23rd)  mstick85@yahoo.com\n\nThanks Nicholas.
+Thank you again for your help in arranging the tour, making it easy for us and helping us have a most memorable time in Rhodes. <br>\nRegards,  Mark and Jamie, Miles and Lisa (Sept 23rd)  mstick85@yahoo.com\n\nThanks Nicholas.
 Dominic was a wonderful driver.
-I hope to recommend your company and hire your services again in the future. <br>\nThank you very much Hiedi (Sept 23rd)  hiediweiss@gmail.com\n\nDear Nicholas and Andrew,  We enjoyed the tour today and Andrews detailed explanations.
+    \ I hope to recommend your company and hire your services again in the future.
+    <br>\nThank you very much Hiedi (Sept 23rd)  hiediweiss@gmail.com\n\nDear Nicholas
-    \ Everything went very well as usual.
+    and Andrew,  We enjoyed the tour today and Andrews detailed explanations.
+Everything went very well as usual.
 Thank you both and take care.
-We will be back next year.  <br> Vanessa and Steve (Sept 18th) vanessavhoecke@yahoo.com\n\nGood morning Nicholas!
+We will be back next year.
+    \ <br> Vanessa and Steve (Sept 18th) vanessavhoecke@yahoo.com\n\nGood morning
+    Nicholas!
 Thank you!
 We had an excellent time both Tuesday and Thursday with Michael and Andrew.
 We thank you very much for arranging such wonderful days and providing tours and itineraries for us to enjoy while in your beautiful island.
     Today is our last day and we are busy doing some last minute sightseeing and packing.
     When we get home I will be sure to post favorable and thorough reviews for you as we very very much enjoyed our trips and time with your company and people.